Magyartanulas/magyartanulas.github.io/conditional_mood.md

 The word `ha` means if, and is not limited to the conditional mood.

-* Mi lenne, ha megnyernék a lottót? - (What would happen if I (would) win the lotto?)
+* Mi lenne, ha megnyerném a lottót? - (What would happen if I (would) win the lotto?)
 * Mi leszel ha nagy leszel? - (What will you be when you grow up?) non-conditional
 * Elmentem volna, ha meghívott volna - (I would have gone if he had invited me).